robotix/2020.robotix.in/FAQ/nexus.md

 It will only consist of the arena.

-**Q: When will the frequency priority order be given and how?**

-It will be announced before the run of each participant in their second round.
-It might be different for different participants.

 **Q: Can the inbuilt LED of an Arduino be used?**

 No, the LED of an Arduino can’t be used as it is not visible enough to count the number of times it blinks.
 The LED used should be properly visible.

-**Q: Which type of LED will be used on the arena?**

-5mm round blue LEDs on the walls and red LEDs on the floor will be used.

-**Q: Will the path be identical to the one shown in the arena on the website?**

-No, the paths will be different for every participant.
-However, the length of the path, the number of turns and number of LEDs in the path will be identical for all participants.